tinarasia/sailing-web/_posts/2023-10-14-winter-break.md

 title: "winter break for a few months"
 date: 2023-10-14 16:00:00 +0200
 categories: travels
-post.location: Puerto de Almerimar
+post.location: "Puerto de Almerimar, Spain"
 ---

-# "invernaje", as they say in spanish,
+# *invernaje*, as they say in spanish,
-is the process of getting everything ship-shape and then leaving the boat for a few months until the usual end-of-year crazyness is over, the autumn storms are gone, and the crew is being shanghaied by their elders to fix the wifi at their homes in return for them hosting the dreaded end-of-year-festivities.
+is the process of getting everything ship-shape and then leaving the boat for a few months until the usual end-of-year crazyness is over, the autumn storms are gone, and the crew has been shanghaied by their elders to fix the wifi at their ancestral homes during the dreaded end-of-year-festivities.

 and so we say goodbye to our new-to-us boat for the next months. which makes no sense, because it's way nicer and warmer here than back home, especially